-3D Printing Works of Michelangelo
+3D Printing & Scanning Replicas of Michelangelo Works

 In honor of Michelangelo’s birthday on March 6th, FATHOM is thinking about its exploration of his work through the lens of 3D printing.
 For centuries, the works of Michelangelo and other masters have been replicated as a way to bring historic art to the masses.
 Piero Mussi, an expert on the ancient art of lost wax casting, worked with Scansite and FATHOM to bring innovative, highly precise technology into the replication method.

 “No artist can do it.
 Only the technology can do it.” —Piero Mussi, Artworks Foundry

 Fusing the traditional with the modern, the technological revolution and the Renaissance, three dedicated California groups – Artworks Foundry in Berkeley, ScanSite in San Rafael, and FATHOM in Oakland collaborated to use 3D scanning and 3D printing to cast perfect replicas of famous Michelangelo works in burnished bronze.